bearkerb/tp/docs/UserGuide.md

 #### 3.1.4 Finding a Tenant: `find`

-Find tenants whose names contain any of the given keywords.
+Finds tenants whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`